UjjawalRoy/wiki_chatbot/README.md

 ## What is Wikipedia chatbot?

 This Wikipedia chatbot is based on a relevant information retrieval system.
-It utilizes seq2seq vectorizer for semantic search and
+It utilizes a small transformer based encoder model as a vectorizer for semantic search and
-TF-IDF vectorizer for information retrieval to embed the data scraped from Wikipedia.
+TF-IDF vectorizer for information retrieval, to embed the data scraped from Wikipedia.
 Subsequently, it can answer users' queries by retrieving relevant information from the Wikipedia dataset.